-The following frequently asked questions (FAQ) and answers about adrenaline autoinjectors are based on inquiries that have been received by, or forwarded to the Australasian Society of Clinical immunology and Allergy (ASCIA) since 2003, mostly from parents, patients, first aid providers, schools and childcare service staff.
-This document is regularly updated as new questions are received or new information becomes available.
+The following frequently asked questions (FAQ) and answers about adrenaline autoinjectors are based on inquiries that have been received by, or forwarded to ASCIA since 2003.
+This document is regularly updated as new information becomes available.

 Q 1: What are adrenaline autoinjectors?

 Adrenaline autoinjectors are automatic injectors that contain a single, fixed dose of adrenaline, designed for use by anyone, including people who are not medically trained.

 Q 2: Why do you need to use adrenaline to treat anaphylaxis?

 Adrenaline is the first line emergency treatment for anaphylaxis.
 Anaphylaxis is a potentially life threatening allergic reaction and must be treated promptly.
 Adrenaline works rapidly (within minutes) to reduce throat swelling, open up the airways and maintain blood pressure.
 Withholding or delaying adrenaline may result in deterioration and potentially death of an individual experiencing anaphylaxis.

 Q 3: What types of adrenaline autoinjectors are available?

 In Australia and New Zealand, there are two doses of adrenaline autoinjectors available:

 - EpiPen® (usually prescribed for adults and children over 20kg)